Self Guided Moose Hunts in Alaska – Six Things You Should Know

-1. What worked, and what didn’t on your DIY moose hunt?
+1. What works, and what doesn’t on self guided moose hunts in alaska?

-Good choice on your self-guided moose hunt, this year was our first experience with this outfitter in Alaska and they did a great job for our party.
-During our layover in Bethel we meet several clients that had been out with them for multiple times already and were coming back again because the hunting is good and he and crew do a good job.
+First of all, good for you for considering a self-guided moose hunt.
+This year was our first experience with an unguided hunt in Alaska and they did a great job for our party.
+During our layover in Bethel we meet several clients that had been out with them for multiple times already and were coming back again because the moose hunting is good and he and crew do a good job.

 Calling, learn how to call moose, watch the videos, calling is key.
 We called in our moose using a combination of cow calling and raking a lot of brush.
 We used the Bull Magnet Moose Call, worked great.
 We took a moose decoy, we set it up several times but didn’t have it setup for any of the moose we shot, probably not necessary.